 You can jog over to Yosemite from many of the small towns in this part of the valley, but this is a convenient staging area, right on Hwy 140.
-The machine of progress has not been kind to Merced, as it suffers more than its share of strip malls, but at its core are still tree-lined streets, historic Victorian homes and a magnificent 1875 courthouse.
-The downtown business district is a work-in-progress, with 1930s movie theaters, antique stores and a few casual eateries undergoing constant renovation.
+The machine of progress has not been kind to Merced, as it suffers more than its share of strip malls.
+Still, you'll find tree-lined streets, historic Victorian homes and a magnificent 1875 courthouse at the city's core.
+The downtown business district is a work in progress, with 1930s movie theaters, antique stores and a few casual eateries undergoing constant renovation.

 Merced is right in the midst of a population makeover, thanks to the newest University of California campus, opened in 2005.
 UC Merced’s first freshman class numbered just 1000 students, but the school continues to grow with a diverse student body and has begun to dramatically shape the city.